 Level 1 and Level 2

 - Formal complaints filed by a current employee or employee representative

 - A fatality/catastrophe as defined in OSHA Instruction CPL 2.103 (Field Inspection Reference Manual)

-In addition, OSHA-Little Rock Area Office agrees to accomplish the following endeavors for Level 2
+As an expression of its commitments to this SHAAPE partnership agreement initiative, OSHA-Little Rock Area Office agrees to accomplish the following endeavors for Level 1 participants:

 - Assist AGC in the development of safety training criteria

 - Assist AGC in the presentation of training to members, primarily through the use of OSHA's Compliance Assistance Specialist

 - Provide an OSHA representative to meet with AGC membership on a regular basis (e.g., monthly) to discuss current jobsite findings, as appropriate, current violation trends, and possible options/corrective measures to eliminate hazards.

 - Share information on current violations and statistics, including relevant interpretations, proposed standards, and similar information which may be of interest to AGC membership (for possible publication in AGC mailings to members.)